lookasc/filebuffer/README.md

 # About

 This package provides FileBuffer class which lets to save data to file.
 File buffer may rotate based on file size or age.
-Originally created for ingesting large ammount of data and save into files.
+Originally created for ingesting large amount of data and save into files.

 # Usage
 ### Writing to buffer